 If you do need a pharmacist — or doctor, hospital or any other health service — use the healthdirect Service Finder to locate one near you, from anywhere in Australia.
-There are more than 5,000 pharmacies and 8,000 GP practices listed, for example, as well as a range of services from dietitians to domestic violence support, and physio to food relief.
+You can check if the service bulk bills, provides free parking, is wheelchair accessible and more.

 Want more like this?